TheRealAaronPrince/c_sharp_sokoban/README.md

 https://sourceforge.net/projects/sharpdevelop/

-use the arrow keys to move and spcae to reset the level, and restart the game MainForm.cs is not fully commented yet.
+use the arrow keys to move and spcae to reset the level, and restart the game

+MainForm.cs is not fully commented yet.
 I mainly focused on making sure the graphics was well commented in case anyone wanted to use it for their own projects.
-If there are requests for it, I will fully comment and reupload the MainForm.cs Future itterations of my graphics driver may include a variable sized output bmp.
+If there are requests for it, I will fully comment and reupload the MainForm.cs Future itterations of my graphics driver may include a variable sized output bmp. all graphics related files will be found here https://github.com/TheRealAaronPrince/C_Sharp_graphics_for_windows_form/tree/main
-This would be uploaded to a separate project, the link to which will be added here.